 British Royal Naval Officers tried adding Goslings Black Seal Rum to their ginger beer — an old sailor claimed the drink looked just like storm clouds.

-Francis “Goose” Gosling (6th generation) designs signature Black Seal logo.
-The name is officially changed from “Old Rum” to Goslings Black Seal Rum.
+Francis “Goose” Gosling (6th generation) designs signature Black Seal logo, and the name is officially changed from “Old Rum” to Goslings Black Seal Rum.

 The Gosling family trademarked the Dark 'n Stormy cocktail, mandating that the only way to list it is with the use of ginger beer and Goslings Black Seal Rum®.

 With the addition of Goslings own brand of ginger beer, the Dark 'n Stormy is completely in the family.

 Gosling releases a ready-to-drink Dark 'n Stormy in a can in the U.S. making this beloved cocktail even more enticing.

 Are you supposed to mix a Dark 'n Stormy®, or should the rum float on top?

 Traditionalists will insist on floating the rum on top of the ginger beer, but depending on your bartender, a Dark ‘n Stormy is presented either layered or mixed.
 Don’t be afraid to gently stir it upon consumption so that each sip gives you the perfect amount of rum and ginger beer every time.
 Or, you can purchase Goslings Dark ‘n Stormy cocktail pre-made in a convenient 8.4oz can — no mixing required.